chaseSpace/adminbg/README.md

         -   /DeleteAPI
     -   Logging management
         -   /GetLoggingList
-        -   ~~/DeleteLogging~~
+        -   /DeleteLogging(Not Expose)

 Note:
--   By default, system would not provide an API that can delete operation log(But it would be implemented).
+-   By default, system would not expose an API that can delete operation log(But it would be implemented).
 -   In addition to the specific comments, almost all the Delete-APIs mentioned above are logical deletions.

 <!--